goodop/Public/README.md

 <br><br>
 Free apikey is public access with the rate limit 100Hits/Days.
 <br><br>
-But if you want upgrade to Premium apikey with the rate limit 3000Hits/Days,<br>Please contact our team:
+But if you want to upgrade to Premium apikey with the rate limit 3000Hits/Days,<br>Please contact our team:

    <table>
     <tbody>